ASHOKEKUMAR-S/model_train_infer/README.md

 This notebook performs end-to-end training of a classification model using a real dataset.
 Below are the steps:

 ### ✅ Data Ingestion
-- Loads the Breast Cancer dataset using `sklearn.datasets.load_breast_cancer()`.
+- Perfomrs a Mock data ingestion.
 - Converts it to a Pandas DataFrame and assigns feature and label columns.

 ### 🧪 Feature Engineering
-- Scales all features using `StandardScaler`.
 - Splits the dataset into train and test using an 80-20 split.

 ### 🧠 Model Training
-- Uses `LogisticRegression` from `sklearn.linear_model` with default parameters.
+- Uses `LogisticRegression`with default parameters.
-- Trains on scaled features.
+- Trains on features.

 ### 📊 MLflow Integration
-- Logs hyperparameters (e.g., model type, scaler used, split ratio).
+- Logs hyperparameters.
 - Logs performance metric `accuracy`.
 - Registers the model to **MLflow Model Registry**.
 - Naming convention for experiment and model includes GitHub repo name, environment (dev), and user email.